Hungarian phrases | Most common phrases for everyday life

 English Hungarian Phonetic (IPA)

-I apologise.
-Elnézést kérek. /ˈɛlneːzeːʃt ˈkeːrɛk/
+I apologise. in Hungarian Elnézést kérek. /ˈɛlneːzeːʃt ˈkeːrɛk/

 Sorry, I did not do it on purpose.
 Bocsánat, nem szándékosan csináltam. /ˈbot͡ʃaːnɒt ˈnɛm ˈsaːndeːkoʃɒn ˈt͡ʃiːnaːltɒm/